srl-labs/containerlab/docs/manual/topo-def-file.md

       image: ghcr.io/nokia/srlinux
 ```

-A lot of unnecessary repetition which is eliminated when we set `srl` kind properties on kind level.
+A lot of unnecessary repetition is eliminated when we set `srl` kind properties on kind level.

 #### Defaults